 You're a grown adult and you can make your own decisions.

-You can teach English in China without a degree and it's probably the easiest place to do this.
+- You can teach English in China without a degree and it was probably the easiest place to do this.

 Your visa is a big deal and the kind of visa you have will determine whether teaching is illegal or not.
 First some of the limitations of teaching without a degree can be: